OpenWebAdvocacy/OpenWebCompetitionPlatform/contribution-guide.md

 The system has labels to help with sorting, you can read about them [here](label-guide.md).

 Get started and [post an issue](https://github.com/OpenWebAdvocacy/OpenWebCompetitionPlatform/issues/new?assignees=&labels=&projects=&template=post-an-issue.md&title=) using our template.
-Here is an [example ticket].
+Here is an [example issue](https://github.com/OpenWebAdvocacy/OpenWebCompetitionPlatform/issues/1).